The President's Daughter (novel): Plot

-U.S. President and former Navy Seal Matthew Keating monitors an American military operation from the White House Situation Room.
+U.S. President and former Navy SEAL Matthew Keating monitors an American military operation from the White House Situation Room.
 The operation enters Libyan territory without permission to raid the base of Muslim extremist terrorist Asim Al-Asheed.
 The operation kills several terrorists as well as Al-Asheed's civilian wives and children, but Al-Asheed escapes.
-Against the advice of his staff, Keating decides to publicly admit to the operation and apologize for its failure.
-Al-Asheed learns of this and swears revenge on Keating.
+Against the advice of his staff, Keating publicly admits to the operation and apologizes for its failure.
+Al-Asheed swears revenge on Keating.

 Two years later, Keating has lost his re-election campaign and lives quietly in rural New Hampshire with his family.
 Al-Asheed has built up a new terrorist group and secured the aid of Jiang Lijun, an agent of China's Ministry of State Security.
 Lijun hates the U.S. because of his father's death in the 1999 U.S. bombing of the Chinese embassy in Belgrade.

 Al-Asheed's team infiltrates Keating's town and kidnaps Keating's daughter, Melanie, while she is hiking.
 The U.S. government, whose new president still harbours dislike for Keating, refuses to let Keating join the search for Melanie because he is no longer a military or government employee.
 Lijun's boss, Li Baodong, orders him to obtain Melanie so that China can gain prestige by returning her to the U.S. However, Lijun privately decides to let Al-Asheed keep Melanie.
 Lijun meets with Al-Asheed and offers him further support.
 Al-Asheed escapes an attack by U.S. police and flees the country with Melanie.